EveKru/BowlingScoreCalculator/README.md

 # Bowling Score Calculator

 ## Introduction
-Tis Bowling Score Calculator is a application designed to help calculate bowling scores.
+This Bowlingscore calculator, built in .NET MAUI, is an application designed to help calculate bowling scores.
 It allows users to input their scores frame-by-frame and provides the total score with consideration of strikes, spares, and standard rules of bowling.

 ## Limitations
 ❗Please note that currently, the application is only designed to work on Windows machines and may not function correctly on emulators yet. ❗